 What are the different types of support available for children with SEND at Tritlington?
-At Tritlington First School, we have a graduated approach to supporting children with special education

-At Iritington First School, we have a graduated approach to supporting children with special education needs or disability.
+At Tritlington First School, we have a graduated approach to supporting children with special education needs or disability.

 First level of response:

 Class teacher input via excellent targeted classroom teaching, also known as Quality First Teaching.